hzqst/CaptionMod/README.md

 # CaptionMod 3.2

-This is a caption/subtitle plugin for GoldSRC mod using VGUI2.

-Mainly for displaying captions/subtitles in singleplayer games.
+This is a caption/subtitle plugin designed for displaying captions/subtitles in GoldSRC engine & VGUI2 based singleplayer games.

-###It could display captions/subtitles when :
+## It could display captions/subtitles when :

 sound or sentence is played,

   HudText message is displayed,

-  some other caption is displayed.

-#Requirement:
+# Compile Requirement:
   MetaHook (https://github.com/Nagist/metahook)
-#Compiler:
-  Visual Studio 2005 (msvc8)
+  Visual Studio 2005 (msvc8) or higher

-#changelog:
+# changelog:

 2015-11-28